croblesm/mssql-polybase/README.md

 ## Build image

-This customized Docker image will let 1.5 GBs
+Let's create a customized SQL Server polybase image with Ubuntu 16.04 and SQL Server 2019.

 ```Docker
 docker build . -t mssql-polybase -f Dockerfile
 ```
+This Docker image size is around 1.5 GBs.

 ## Create container

+Let's create a new SQL Server container based on the previous ```mssql-polybase``` created in the previous step.

 ```Docker
 docker container run \